isakro/shoredate/paper/paper.md

 # Statement of need

-`shoredate` is an R package for shoreline dating Stone Age sites on the coast of south-eastern Norway, based on local geological reconstructions of past relative sea-level change.
+`shoredate` is an R package developed for shoreline dating Stone Age sites on the coast of south-eastern Norway, based on local geological reconstructions of past relative sea-level change.
 Drawing on an empirically derived estimate of the likely elevation of the sites above sea-level when they were in use, the method for shoreline dating implemented in the package was